 Use the next 10 to identify your 1-3-5 list for tomorrow and stick it to your desk.
 It almost feels like you are physically emptying your head.

-Use 10 minutes to reorganise your work computer for ease of workflow.
-Make folders and files easily accessible, tag them, group them, etc. Clear out all unwanted downloads of the day.#36hourday hack 75: Use the 10-10-10 routine for a great start the next day Click To Tweet
+Use 10 minutes to reorganize your work computer for ease of workflow.
+Make folders and files easily accessible, tag them, group them, etc. Clear out all unwanted downloads of the day.

 I am guilty of this.
 When I start work in the morning, I am staring at about 20 tabs left open from the previous day’s work.
 I am immediately fuzzy and reach for my coffee; yet again!
 Just close them all once you are done using them.
 Pocket the ones you need for later by using appropriate bookmarks and applications.